UNDERWATER WITHOUT GETTING WET!

-You will feel as if you were exploring the deep oceans and could almost touch the amazing sea life.
+Travel on a moving 340-foot long glidepath.
+Wind your way through an underwater tunnel and come face-to-face with snappers, tarpons, grunts, squirrelfish, a green sea turtle, giant stingrays, sawfish, and very large SHARKS!
+Feel as if you were exploring the deep oceans and could almost touch the amazing sea life.
 Want to spend more time with these beautiful sea creatures?
-Learn about Sleeping with the Sharks.
+Learn more about Sleeping With The Sharks!VISIT SHARKS

 GREEN SEA TURTLE